 - Be active and present – Keep your headline active and in present tense.
 This is very much an old journalism rule, but it works for online too – you don’t want your readers to feel like they are reading yesterday’s news, do you?

 - Plug in your keywords – Make sure your headline contains your keywords.
-(More on this in Section 5 about SEO).
+(More on this in Section 5 about SEO in my book, Wow Words on the Web).

 In headlines, the colon is your friend.
 Use it to keep your keywords in the first few words of the headline and set it apart from the rest.
 For example, ‘Boutique website development: It’s not as boring as you think’ or ‘Writing a weekly blog: Hot tips no one knows… yet.’